Today, we take a look at Luxembourg’s famous Ketty Thull and Carlo Sauber’s recently updated publication of her

 New, Updated Cookbook

-Carlo Sauber recently published an updated version of Ketty Thull’s cookbook.
-The book features photos of the recipes.
+A few years ago, the author Carlo Sauber published an updated version of Ketty Thull’s cookbook.
+The book features photos of the recipes and was published in German and French.
 And updated, less fattening recipes have also been released by a well-known chef in Luxembourg.
 The book also retains the theoretical section in which Thull described different cutting techniques, essential kitchen tools, weights and measures, and seasoning.
-Unfortunately, the book is not available in English, nor is it sold in the United States.
-It is available in German or French.
-Even if you cannot read it, it is an essential piece of Luxembourg culture for any home.

 For a great Bouneschlupp recipe in English, please visit http://globaltableadventure.com/recipe/green-bean-soup-bouneschlupp/.